neitzert/FToDNS/README.md

 Of course YMMV.

 # Requirements:
-Any Unix like OS, access to named's logfiles on server side, ability to use host, base64, and general shell primitive commands on client and server side, and a network between you.
+Any Unix like OS, access to named's logfiles on server side, ability to use host, base64, and general shell primitive commands on client and server side, and a network between the client and server.

 # How:
 Using standard linux commands and methods that should work in any implementation of sh on any Unix like operating system.